-Mission San Juan Capistrano is called the “Jewel of the Missions” and the best known of all the California missions.
-In 1796, work was begun on a large stone church that was to be the most magnificent of all the California mission churches.
+Mission San Juan Capistrano is called the “Jewel of the Missions” and the best-known California mission.
+In 1796, work was begun on a large stone church to be the most magnificent of all the California mission churches.

-In 1778, two years after the mission was moved to the present site, a small adobe chapel was built, and soon replaced by the Serra Chapel in 1782.
-This is the only remaining church in which Fr.
-Serra held mass.
+In 1778, two years after the mission was moved to the present site, a small adobe chapel was built and soon replaced by the Serra Chapel in 1782.
+This is the only remaining church in which Father Junípero Serra held mass.

 In December 1812, a massive earthquake destroyed most of the Great Stone Church.
 The remains of the original church can be seen on the mission’s grounds.

 Today the mission is a popular tourist attraction.
-Tour buses drop off visitors each morning eager to explore the beautiful gardens and historic buildings of the mission complex.
+Tour buses drop off visitors each morning eager to explore the mission complex’s beautiful gardens and historic buildings.

 In the spring, swallows migrate thousands of miles from winter homes to San Juan Capistrano.
 Each year the Festival of the Swallows is celebrated with festivities including the traditional bell ringing and parade to mark the return of the swallows.